kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 `Partial` support means that I could get cache working for Maven but not Gradle. `Yes` means that both my Gradle and Maven builds had cache enabled.

+For me this is probably the most important feature as lack of cache will make all builds much slower (and in some case the dependency downloading dominates the actual compilation)

 #### Docker support